cordialgerm/foe_foundry/data/5e_canonical/bulette.md

 ***Bite***. *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 30 (4d12+4) piercing damage.

 ***Deadly Leap***.
 If the bulette jumps at least 15 feet as part of its movement, it can then use this action to land on its feet in a space that contains one or more other creatures.
 Each of those creatures must succeed on a DC 16 Strength or Dexterity saving throw (target's choice) or be knocked prone and take 14 (3d6+4) bludgeoning damage plus 14 (3d6+4) slashing damage.
 On a successful save, the creature takes only half the damage, isn't knocked prone, and is pushed 5 feet out of the bulette's space into an unoccupied space of the creature's choice.
-If no unoccupied space is within range, the creature instead falls prone in the bulette's space.
+If no unoccupied space is within range, the creature instead falls prone in the bulette's space.</statblock>